RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 ### One Pine64 Obstacle

 As of this writing, Midori and Firefox are not stable on my Pine64.
-Earlier this morning I learned about a DMA-to-Gigabit-Ethernet bug that might be related to browser stability.
+Earlier this morning I learned about a DMA-to-Gigabit-Ethernet bug that might be the root cause of the browser stability issue.
 I'll post updates as I learn more.

 ### Pine64 vs Parallella